Thursday, October 03, 2024

 Saving Your Life

-It was when I was writing The Keeper's Promise that I went off on a tangent and discovered the worth of horseshoe crabs.
+It was when I was writing The Keeper's Secret that I went off on a tangent and discovered the worth of horseshoe crabs.
 The book is set in the Delaware Bay area, which has the highest population of horseshoe crabs.
 One of the characters in the story is a scientist conducting horseshoe crab research.
 I knew a bit about horseshoe crabs because I saw plenty of them in Raritan Bay when I was growing up there.
 But I did not have a clue about their amazing blood.

-Naturally, there's really nothing in my book about the value of horseshoe crabs.
+There's very little in my book about the value of horseshoe crabs.
 I got sidetracked while I was writing.
 That sort of thing happens to me all the time.
 It isn't always easy to stay focused on the story at hand.
 It's a problem.
 Especially when I discover something truly incredible--and this thing about horseshoe crab blood is rather awe-inspiring.

 So although I wasted some of my writing time in unnecessary research, I gained a new respect for the lowly horseshoe crabs.
 I was reminded of it when I saw an article in the Asbury Park Press, "Rutgers lab churning out baby horseshoe crabs."